ilaborie/blog/src/pages/oss-hackathon-1/index.md

 - Good opportunity to get focused on just for contribution, for four hours long
 - Advice on writing pull request description was useful

-With the feedback in mind, we'll keep making this smoother and easier for attendees to contribute.
+With the feedback in mind, we'll keep making this hackathon smoother and easier for attendees to contribute.

-Oh by the way below are lovely picture taken during the break time in the event.
+Oh by the way below are lovely pictures taken during the break time in the event.

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="ja" dir="ltr">たこやきを囲むハッカソン <a href="https://twitter.com/hashtag/osshackathon?src=hash&amp;ref_src=twsrc%5Etfw">#osshackathon</a> <a href="https://t.co/IXNP0T84HF">pic.twitter.com/IXNP0T84HF</a></p>&mdash; リチャード　伊真岡 (@RichardImaokaJP) <a href="https://twitter.com/RichardImaokaJP/status/1000640600364924928?ref_src=twsrc%5Etfw">May 27, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>